-Today (08/10/18) the BBC outlined the dramatic report from Intergovernmental Panel on Climate Change (IPCC) regarding limiting global warming to 1.5°C.
+Today (08/10/18) the BBC outlined the dramatic report from the Intergovernmental Panel on Climate Change (IPCC) regarding limiting global warming to 1.5°C.

 The 33-page summary for Policymakers took three years of research and outlines some clear key messages.

 “The first is that limiting warming to 1.5°C brings a lot of benefits compared with limiting it to 2 degrees.
 It really reduces the impacts of climate change in very important ways,” said Prof Jim Skea, who is a co-chair of the IPCC.

 “The second is the unprecedented nature of the changes that are required if we are to limit warming to 1.5°C – changes to energy systems, changes to the way we manage land, changes to the way we move around with transportation.”

 This new study says that going past 1.5°C is dicing with the planet’s liveability and this could be exceeded in just 12 years.

 We can stay below the 1.5°C “guard rail” but it would take urgent, large scale changes from government and individuals as well as investments of around 2.5% of global GDP annually for two decades.

 Even with those, we would still need machines, trees and plants to capture carbon from the air that we can then store deep underground.